emm-jay-ahh/Python_Hacking_Tools/README.md

 Project_01: Mac Address Changer
-  *two tools currently here - one is for user input other will randomise a MAC for you
+  * Two tools currently here - one requires user input, the other will randomise a MAC for you
+  * Will combine into one tool in future.